-- 1 lb shrimp fresh or frozen (thawed)
+- 1 pound shrimp - fresh or frozen (thawed); peeled and deveined

-Peel the butternut squash.
-Slice off the bottom portion with the seeds and save for another recipe.
-You will only be able to spiralize the top portion.
-Use a spiralizer to prepare butternut squash noodles.
+- Peel the butternut squash.
+Slice off the bottom portion with the seeds.
+You will only be able to spiralize the top portion, and can dice and add the bottom part while the recipe is cooking if desired.
+Use a spiralizer to prepare the butternut squash noodles.

-In a large skillet, heat 2 tbsp olive oil and 3 cloves garlic over medium high heat.
+- In a large skillet, heat 2 tbsp olive oil and 3 cloves minced garlic over medium high heat.
 Add noodles and stir until coated.
-Cook for 15 minutes, or until noodles are tender, stirring occasionally.
+Cook for 10-15 minutes, or until noodles are tender, stirring occasionally.

-In a medium skillet, heat 2 tbsp butter and 3 cloves garlic over medium high heat.
-Add fresh or frozen and thawed shrimp.
-Cook for 5 to 7 minutes or until shrimp are fully cooked, stirring occasionally.
+- In a separate medium skillet, heat 2 tbsp butter and 3 cloves garlic over medium high heat.
+Add the shrimp.
+Cook for 5 to 7 minutes or until shrimp are fully cooked, flipping over halfway through.
 Add shrimp to butternut squash noodles.
 Remove both skillets from heat.

-In a small bowl, whisk together the last 2 tbsp of olive oil and the lemon juice.
-Toss shrimp and noodles in mixture.
-Season with salt, pepper, and fresh parsley to taste.
+- In a small bowl, whisk together the last 2 tbsp of olive oil, lemon juice, and parsley.
+Toss shrimp and noodles in the dressing.
+Season with salt and pepper to taste.
 Enjoy!

 Have a great weekend!